 10 Newborn Sleep Tips to Try With Your Baby

 This is my top baby sleep tip!
-An overly tired baby won’t sleep well and a baby that isn’t tired enough won’t sleep well either or won’t sleep long (same is true with adults too)!
+An overly tired baby won’t sleep well, and a baby that isn’t tired enough won’t sleep well either or won’t sleep long (the same is true with adults too)!
 Wake windows are totally age-appropriate and specific to your baby.
 This has been the most helpful tool for me and really helps you understand and meet your baby’s needs in their current stage.

 This has been so helpful with both our babies—I guard afternoon nap time as sacred.
-I either need to nap myself or need to work…or just need some peace and quiet, let’s be honest.
-Most often I make sure we are home before nap time (so baby doesn’t sleep in the car and ruin nap time).
-During the week when I’m working, I will say no to activities that interfere with this because I know it makes a difference to our whole family—clearly life happens and we have things come up, but the majority of the time we guard afternoon naps.
-Maybe for you, it’s the morning nap—whatever you decide just keep it consistent.
+I either need to nap or work…or just need some peace and quiet, let’s be honest.
+Most often, I make sure we are home before nap time (so baby doesn’t sleep in the car and ruin nap time).
+During the week when I’m working, I will say no to activities that interfere with this because I know it makes a difference to our whole family—clearly, life happens, and we have things come up, but most of the time, we guard afternoon naps.
+Maybe for you, it’s the morning nap—whatever you decide, just keep it consistent.

-Clearly, if your baby needs to eat, please feed them, but this has been helpful for me as baby gets a little bigger and those nighttime feedings can be stretched.
-It takes effort to think about this in the middle of the night but big picture it really helps.
+Clearly, if your baby needs to eat, please feed them, but this has been helpful for me as baby gets a little bigger, and those nighttime feedings can be stretched.
+It takes effort to think about this in the middle of the night, but big picture, it really helps.
 Try to re-swaddle, offer a pacifier and see if your little one can make it a bit longer, even if only 10 minutes.
-I found with Hudson that he would wake when he was expecting food but he didn’t actually need to eat, or even want to eat.
+I found that Hudson would wake up when he was expecting food, but he didn’t actually need to eat or even want to eat.
 He was just waking out of habit.

 Use white noise for all sleep.
 White noise helps mimic the sound of the womb and can calm a fussy baby.
 I love this one because it’s portable.

-I really noticed this made a huge difference with Hudson starting about 6 weeks—he didn’t sleep as well when we were walking around our room, had a light on, or the TV on at night.
-As soon as his environment was calm he quickly fell asleep.
-We added blackout curtains in Hudson’s room and this also made the biggest difference for really solidifying morning naps.
+I really noticed this made a huge difference with Hudson starting about six weeks—he didn’t sleep as well when we were walking around our room, had a light on, or had the TV on at night.
+As soon as his environment was calm, he quickly fell asleep.
+We added blackout curtains in Hudson’s room, which also made the biggest difference in solidifying morning naps.

-Newborns can have their days and nights mixed up, so try to expose natural light during the day and keep it dark at night.
+Newborns can mix their days and nights, so try to expose natural light during the day and keep it dark at night.
 This will help rectify any day/night confusion.
-When your child is sleeping, make sure the room is pitch black, like a cave.
+When your child sleeps, make sure the room is pitch black, like a cave.
 Any tiny bit of light can stop melatonin production, which disrupts sleep.
-These are my favorite blackout shades and they’re portable so you can move them room to room or if you travel.
+These are my favorite blackout shades, and they’re portable, so you can move them from room to room or if you travel.

-Really don’t compare—now that I am a mom, I’ve tried not to ask the question of “how is your baby sleeping” because it can bring up SO many emotions, especially if you are sleep deprived.
-As well, if you have more than one child, it’s so easy to compare their sleep habits and I noticed this really put me in a negative space with our second baby.
+Really don’t compare—now that I am a mom, I’ve tried not to ask the question, “how is your baby sleeping” because it can bring up SO many emotions, especially if you are sleep deprived.
+Also, if you have more than one child, it’s so easy to compare their sleep habits, and I noticed this really put me in a negative space with our second baby.
 But each child is uniquely made with different needs and patterns, and that is ok!!